os-climate/sostrades-dev-tools/docs/source/README.md

-# sostrades-dev-tools : Setup SoStrades platform
+# sostrades-dev-tools : Setup SoSTrades platform

-This repository contains files for local platform deployment, and local for virtual environment venv creation.
+This repository contains files for local platform deployment, and local for virtual environment creation.
 It also contains default vscode workspace configuration files.

-> Every feedback is welcomed on these installs not fully tested
+> Feedback is a gift : please note that this installation procedure is still in beta phase.
+You can contribute to this documentation, give feedbacks and raise an [issue](https://github.com/os-climate/sostrades-dev-tools/issues).

+Please note that supported operating systems are Linux-based systems, macOS systems, and Windows (through WSL).

-## 1. Choose your environment
+## 1. Choose your installation

 Depending on your needs, two different environment installations are proposed.
 A common setup is mandatory whatever the installation you need to perform.